-Germany is learning this lesson the hard way after letting in millions of Muslims from the Middle East, the vast majority of whom are un-assimilable young men.
+Germany is a prime example of how not to do immigration.
+It's learning this lesson the hard way after letting in millions of Muslims from the Middle East, the vast majority of whom are un-assimilable young men.
 Not only is Germany’s day to day life witnessing civil unrest and rampant sex crimes, it may not even be German in thirty years if its low birth rate doesn’t pick up.
 The entire country will have been annihilated by Islam.

-I guess it also depends on whether or not you think immigration is being used by Democrats to grow their base and if it's being employed by international elites to create a cosmopolitan, secular world order without borders.
-It’s clear to me that this is precisely what’s going on.
-But don’t take my word for it.
-Take former Secretary of State John Kerry’s, who in 2016 told graduates of Northeastern University to ready themselves to enter “a complex and borderless world.”
+Really?
+How is social cohesion enhanced when more and more Americans have fewer things in common with their neighbors?
+At the end of the day, immigration is being used by the Democrat Party to grow their base.
+It's also being pushed by international elites who want to create a cosmopolitan, secular world order without borders.
+Former Secretary of State John Kerry admitted to that in 2016 when he told graduates of Northeastern University to ready themselves to enter “a complex and borderless world.”

-Count me among those who see things the way Archbishop Schneider of Kazakhstan and Cardinal Robert Sarah do.
+Count me among those who see this entire issue the same way Archbishop Schneider of Kazakhstan and Cardinal Robert Sarah do.
 Both men have on multiple occasions said there is an orchestrated, globalist plot utilizing mass migration to de-Christianize the West and to create a blended, post-national, one-dimensional world.
 Shame on U.S. Bishops for not echoing their remarks.